Cultural Travel Highlights in Wind River Country

 Dubois has fewer than 1,000 residents and more than 60 nonprofit organizations.
 The number of community events that fill this town’s schedule will warm your heart.
 Check their calendar to see what’s happening while you’re in town (tip: shoot for a Tuesday night so you can join in the square dancing at the Rustic Pine Tavern, a local watering hole!).

-Dinner at the Nostalgia Bistro will take you back in time, and you’ll continue to reminisce about the meal long after you leave.
+Dinner at The Lone Buffalo will set the tone for your Wyoming vacation, and you’ll continue to reminisce about the meal long after you leave.

-Enjoy breakfast at Coyote Blue before strolling downtown and picking up a souvenir or two at the art galleries, western shops and more.
+Pick up breakfast at The Perch before strolling downtown and picking up a souvenir or two at the art galleries, western shops and more.
 You might get to hear some tunes from Monte Baker on the Main Street piano while you shop.

 Day Two: Crowheart, Wind River Reservation, and Riverton